alvinlee5/llvm-yahfa/README.md

 The following changes had to be made:
 * Use CMake instead of ndkbuild to use the clang compiler to compile the native code (I couldn't get the clang compiler working with ndkbuild).
-* Move code from trampoline.c into HookMain.c
+* Include trampoline.c into HookMain.c